phusion/passenger/doc/CloudLicensingConfiguration.txt.md

 Once the web servers and the reporter machine are all setup, you can test whether the setup works correctly.

- 1. On each web server, run `/var/lib/passenger-enterprise-usage/script` as the user that PassengerHelperAgent runs as.
-For example, if PassengerHelperAgent is running as root:
+ 1. On each web server, run `/var/lib/passenger-enterprise-usage/script` as the user that the Passenger core runs as.
+For example, if the core is running as root:

         sudo -u root -H /var/lib/passenger-enterprise-usage/script